La Coste: A Place with a Soul

 Castles, medieval villages and Roman paths

 It would take a lifetime to explore all the villages and stories that Ardèche boasts.
 I recall Seb telling us that he had himself only visited about sixty.
-I bet that now him and his family have returned home, they will have plenty of inspiration for weekend outings and the boys will surely take great pleasure in adding a few to their father’s list.
+I bet that now that he and his family have returned home, they will have plenty of inspiration for weekend outings and the boys will surely take great pleasure in adding a few to their papa’s list.

 Ardèche limestone: let’s climb some rock!

 The region is known among climbers as a serious climbing destination.
 Many sites can be found in every corner of Ardèche with a large variety of rock types and routes.
 Le Cirque de Gens near Chauzon is definitely the most famous of all.
-Climbers beware however that this popular nature along the type of limestone makes the routes in the lower grades (to 5.11) VERY polished and challenging.
+Climbers beware however that the popular nature of the site combined to this type of limestone makes the routes in the lower grades (to 5.11) VERY polished and challenging.

 Guidebook and more info on climbing here.